Shen Jiawei: Life and work

-Shen is also a painter of large-scale history pictures represented in major public collections; including the National Art Gallery of China and the Museum of the Chinese Revolution in Beijing.
+Shen is also a painter of large-scale history pictures represented in major public collections; including the National Art Gallery of China and the National Museum of China in Beijing.
 His more playful works examine political and cross-cultural issues through appropriation.
 "Absolute Truth" (2000) shows Mikhail Gorbachev and the Pope conversing in the Sistine Chapel and in "Wise Men from the East" (2002) the Magi in Leonardo da Vinci's unfinished Adoration of the Magi are Chinese sages.
+Other pieces includeThe Third World (2002), which depicts 92 important non-Western figures from the 20th century (including Mao, Mother Teresa, Osama bin Laden, Pol Pot, Imelda Marcos and Che Guevara), and Merdeka (2007), a "14-metre-long panorama of Malaysian history" containing 261 figures.

 Recent portraits include former Melbourne Lord Mayor John So in a possum skin cloak (2003), Tom Hughes AO QC, the portrait of Crown Princess Mary of Denmark (2005) which hangs in the National Portrait Gallery, Canberra and the portrait of John Howard, former Prime Minister of Australia, which hangs in the Members' Hall of the Australian Parliament House as part of the Historic Memorials Collection.

-In 2006, he won the Sir John Sulman Prize.
+He painted the first official portrait of Pope Frances.
+In 2019, Shen Jiawei painted a portrait of philanthropist, Susan Wakil, AO, wearing an outfit by her favourite designer, Yves Saint Laurent, from a photograph, commissioned by Isaac Wakil, her husband of 62 years.
+The portrait was gifted to the National Art Gallery by Isaac Wakil in 2019.

+Family

+Shen's wife, Lan Wang, is also a painter and sculptor.
+Their daughter, Xini, was born in 1989 at the start of the Tiananmen Square protests.

+Awards and recognition

 Shen and some of his work featured in the 2001 Australian documentary "Yum Cha Cha", directed by Boyd Britton.

+He won the 2006 Sir John Sulman Prize and the 2016 Gallipoli Art Prize with his piece Yeah, Mate!
 He was an Archibald Prize finalist in 1993, 1994, 1995, 1996, 1997, 1998, 1999, 2002, 2004, 2005, 2006, 2011, 2012 and 2015.

 Shen Jiawei's art "Yalda Our Girl" was selected for 8th Beijing International Art Biennale China 2019.

-In 2019, Shen Jiawei painted a portrait of philanthropist, Susan Wakil, AO, wearing an outfit by her favourite designer, Yves Saint Laurent (designer), from a photograph, commissioned by Isaac Wakil, her husband of 62 years.
-The portrait was gifted to the National Art Gallery by Isaac Wakil in 2019.

-Shen's wife Lan Wang is also a painter, as well as sculptor.